juanmaberrocal/alltrails_lunchtime_api/README.md

 ```

 **Important**
-If this is the first time running the application, you will need to open a new terminal window to setup the database:
+If this is the first time running the application, you will need to open a new terminal window **while you have your `docker-compose up` project running** to setup the database:
 ```
 $ docker-compose run api rails db:setup
 ```